kawansoft/aceql-http-client-python/README.md

 ### HTTP Status Codes

-The Http Status Code is accessible with the `Error.http_status_code` property.
+The HTTP Status Code is accessible with the `Error.http_status_code` property.
 The HTTP Status Code is 200 (OK) on successful completion calls.

 When an error occurs: